 401(k) Rollover in Madison County, IL.
 Starting a new job is an exciting time that can present you with new challenges and opportunities.
 However, it’s often difficult for Madison County, IL residents to know what to do with their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be complex and a pain in the neck.
+Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Madison County,IL

-There are several options for handling your 401(k) rollover in Madison County, IL, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
+There are several options for handling your 401(k) rollover in Madison County, IL, and oftentimes it takes sound financial planning and a savvy financial advisor to know which option is best for you.
+Correct Capital is a privately owned firm with fiduciary advisors.
 This means any advice we give is based on what we believe is best for your financial needs.
-Our business is built on trust and your belief that we’ll do what’s best for you.
+Our business is built on trust and your confidence that we’ll do what’s best for you.
 We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Madison County, IL.

 If you have over $5,000 invested in your 401(k), the majority of Madison County, IL companies allow you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many people in Madison County, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
+In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds whenever you’d like.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to move the funds any time you’d like.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
+However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
 After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
+It can also be a hassle to oversee several different retirement plans with several different custodians.
 Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you understand if sticking with your old 401(k) is right for you.
+Correct Capital's retirement consultants can help you understand if sticking with your old 401(k) is right for you.

-If your new employer in Madison County, IL also offers a 401(k), most employers will permit you to roll over your 401(k) assets to their plan.
+If your new employer in Madison County, IL also offers a 401(k), most employers will allow you to roll over your 401(k) savings to their plan.
 This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still in the workforce.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account started to move savings from an oldemployer’s 401(k).
+A Rollover IRA is an account started to move savings from a former employer’s 401(k).
 If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of your previous contributions stays the same.
+Depending on which type of 401(k) you were contributing to, you may roll money to a Traditional or a Roth IRA.
+This way, the tax status of the money you already invested is not affected.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA may be tax-deductible. the pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Upon turning 72, you will be obligated to withdraw required minimum distributions regardless of your status in the workforce.
+When you turn 72, you will be obligated to withdraw required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
-The benefit is that the money grows tax-free.
+Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
+The benefit is that Roth IRA money grows tax-free.
 Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without tax consequences, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+At any time you can withdraw the contributions you make without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Unlike Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in Madison County, IL, however many come with varying fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+You can open an IRA with many banks or any brokerage firm in Madison County, IL, however many of them vary when it comes to fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best choice for you.